sd-powell/portfolio_project_2/README.md

 #### New Site Users

+- As a new site user, I want to have a clear and accessible way to navigate through different sections, so that I can explore the quiz, rules, and leaderboard without difficulty.
 - As a new site user, I want to understand the game rules quickly, so that I can start playing without confusion.
-- As a new site user, I want to engage instantly with the design and interface, so that I feel excited and motivated to play.
 - As a new site user, I want to start my first quiz easily, so that I can jump straight into the fun.
 - As a new site user, I want to play against a timer, so that I feel a sense of challenge and excitement while answering questions quickly.
 - As a new site user, I want to see my score and progress, so that I feel motivated to improve and replay.
+- As a new site user, I want to receive feedback on my answer choices, so that I can learn from my mistakes and improve my knowledge.

 #### Returning Site Users

+-  As a returning site user, I want the quiz experience to be consistent and function correctly across different devices, so that I can enjoy playing whether I’m on desktop, tablet, or mobile.
 - As a returning site user, I want to select the difficulty level of quiz questions, so that I can tailor the challenge to my knowledge and skill level.
+- As a returning site user, I want to easily restart the quiz, so that I can immediately try again if I want to improve my score.

 #### Frequent Visitor Goals

 - As a frequent site user, I want to see a leaderboard of top quiz scores, so that I can compare my performance with others and stay motivated to improve.
+- As a frequent site user, I want to have a fair scoring system where I earn points based on correct answers, so that I feel rewarded for my knowledge and accuracy.

 ---